JoelGRod/Basic-Sockets-App/README.md

 # Basic-Sockets-App

+This is my web development portfolio made with Angular 11.

+To test it, you need the associated backend, do an npm install and fill in the environment variables in its corresponding folder (see environment.dist for more information).
+Photos in the assets folder are not included.

-Basic socket config in angular app for demostrative purposes
+Basic socket config in angular app for demostrative purposes (and chat app).

 Library: ngx-socket-io